Angelina Pwerle: Early life

-Angelina Pwerle was born at the Utopia homestead, about 250 kilometres northeast of Alice Springs, more than 25 years before the pastoral property was returned to its traditional owners.
+Angelina Pwerle, an Anmatyerr woman, was born around 1939 at the Utopia homestead, in the region of Central Australia, about 250 km northeast of Alice Springs, more than 25 years before the pastoral property was returned to its traditional owners.

 Work

 Angelina Pwerle began working with batik in 1977 under the instruction of Yipati Kuyata, a Pitjantjatjara artist from Ernabella.
 In 1986, she became a founding member of the Utopia Women’s Batik Group, alongside Emily Kame Kngwarreye and others.
 She took up the medium of acrylic paint on canvas in the Australian summer of 1988-9.

 She has painted for Delmore Gallery since 1989.

 Pwerle's first solo exhibition took place at Niagara Galleries in Melbourne in 1996.
-She continues to exhibit with the gallery, most recently with the show Bush Plum and Beyond in 2021.
+She continues to exhibit with the gallery, including New Paintings in 2023.

-The work she has produced since 1989 can be divided into three main styles: abstract, naive and ritual.
+The work she has produced since 1988 can be divided into three main styles: abstract, naive, and ritual.
 Her abstract paintings are composed of numerous tiny dots and can be described as pointillist works.
 Her naive paintings depict the Atham-areny spirit people.
 Her ritual work consists of woodcarvings that reflect her deep knowledge of ceremony.

 Pwerle's work appeared in Hosfelt Gallery's 20th Anniversary Exhibition in San Francisco alongside works by Jean-Michel Basquiat and Ed Ruscha.
 She was the subject of solo shows at Hosfelt Gallery in 2013 and 2018.

 Pwerle is the subject of the 2012 documentary film Bush Plum: The Contemporary Art of Angelina Pwerle.

 Her work was featured in the exhibition Marking the Infinite: Contemporary Women Artists from Aboriginal Australia, which toured the United States and Canada in 2016–2019.
 In the book published alongside the exhibition, curator Anne Marie Brody writes: "Pwerle's works are, like the late masterpieces of Mark Rothko or Claude Monet, deep crystallizations at the far frontier of creative endeavor."